Monday, August 31, 2015

 • "An ounce of prevention:" churches and a park

-• Priority: open the town to the army and keep rebels in check
+• Open the town to the army

 • A military network at the city's heart